apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 - laminating 3 pieces of paper together with the words written on the middle sheet, maybe the outside sheets would be a painting or a picture
 - writing the words in UV light on the inside of a closet or some other weird location

-# b. online storage
+## b. online storage

 *Store the second 12 words online, in multiple locations.*

 These words can be emailed to yourself, put on cloud storage, stored in a private repo, ftp, whatever.
 An important additional step which I like to do, is to hide these words in an image using the program steghide.
 If you're familiar with command line programs then you'll find it really easy to use.
 Here is a [great tutorial][steghidetutorial], if the link is down then click [here][steghidetutorial2].

-# c. mindgrapes storage
+## c. mindgrapes storage

-Remember that one word like a motherfucker.
+Remember your password as if your entire bank account depended on it.

 ![figure][figure]

-## generating HD wallet
+# 4. generating HD wallet

-Open the bip39-standalone.html file and input your 24 words and passphrase.
-Then select a password!
-Now you'll see two sets of extended keys, the BIP32 Extended Keys are the ones representing the very root so they are the master ones.
+In your offline computer, open the bip39-standalone.html file and input your 24 words into the "BIP39 Mnemonic" field and your password into the "BIP39 Passphrase" field.
+Now scroll down and you'll see two sets of extended keys, the BIP32 Extended Keys are the ones representing the very root so they are the master ones.
 However in practice you won't actually use these, you'll use the Account Extended Keys to dynamically generate public addresses without requiring the private key and these are derived from the BIP32 Extended Keys.
-Now that you see the extended keys and the generated addresses down at the bottom you can input your words into Electrum and compare these values.
+Now that you see the extended keys and the generated addresses down at the bottom you can input your words into Electrum and compare the values.

 Open Electrum and do `Standard Wallet -> I already have a seed` and then click the Options button and make sure that the checkboxed "Extend this seed with custom words" and "BIP39 seed" are both checked.
 If Electrum crashes at any point just open it up again, this happens every now and again and it's no big deal.
 Now that your wallet is created you can check to see if your keys match.
 Open up a terminal (Ctrl-Alt-T in Ubuntu) and type the following command: